-- Staggered arrival and dismissal times - Teaching Teams, comprised of grade-level teachers and qualified teaching assistants, will be assigned to grade-level cohorts / small groups and work with each of them in a given day. - Siblings will be placed in the same cohorts / small groups.
-There will be exceptions for student support classes. - Emphasis for in-person instruction to be focused on essential and core academic standards - Support specialists from the SST will continue to work with students, both inperson and remotely - o Spanish, music, and art will be delivered online - o PE classes will be offered on campus, outside, socially distanced and staggered by grade-level cohorts / small groups

-- Health and wellness/community building curriculum will be integrated into daily instruction - Recess will be socially distanced and staggered by grade-level cohorts / small groups - Hot lunch will be delivered to classrooms - Length of school day for in-person instruction is modified to allow for: - o Daily health screenings upon arrival to campus - o Teacher directed time to interact with remote-only learners - If you elect to return to in-person learning, please note this is a commitment.
+- Teaching Teams, comprised of grade-level teachers and qualified teaching assistants, will be assigned to grade-level cohorts / small groups and work with each of them in a given day. - Every effort will be made to accommodate siblings to be on campus on the same days. - Emphasis for in-person instruction to be focused on essential and core academic standards - Support specialists from the SST will continue to work with students, both inperson and remotely - Spanish, music, and art will be delivered online - PE classes will be offered on campus, outside, socially distanced and staggered by grade-level cohorts / small groups - Health and wellness/community building curriculum will be integrated into daily instruction - Recess will be socially distanced and staggered by grade-level cohorts and will be outside regardless of weather - Hot lunch will be delivered to classrooms - Length of school day for in-person instruction is modified to allow for: - Core content instruction - Daily health screenings upon arrival to campus - Teacher directed time to interact with remote-only learners - If you elect to return to in-person learning, please note this is a commitment.
 The inperson option is not modeled to allow fluctuations between in-person and remote learning depending on your comfort level day-to-day, week-to-week, or extended vacation plans.
-To minimize risk and maintain consistency, the school expects a firm commitment. - K-2 Grade-Specific Information - o First day of on-campus instruction: Monday, October 5, 2020 - o 9:00am arrival, 2:00pm dismissal - Three grade-level cohorts of 13-18 students will be created and remain together throughout the day and not change classrooms or interact with other cohorts. - 3-5 Grade-Specific Information - First day of on-campus instruction: Wednesday, January 20, 2021 (Purple Cohort) and Thursday, January 21, 2021 (Gold Cohort) - o 8:20am arrival, 8:30am tardy bell, 2:10pm dismissal - o Hybrid model, in small groups with alternating days of in-person instruction - Monday and Wednesday in-person instruction: Purple Cohort - Tuesday and Thursday in-person instruction: Gold Cohort - Friday: all students in remote instruction - o Extended Day Care will not be offered at this time for students in grades 3-5 - Remote Learners-Specific Information - Students in the remote classroom: primary, intermediate (albeit alternating days or for the duration), and middle school will continue to login daily to receive synchronous and asynchronous virtual instruction. - o If families of students in primary and intermediate grades elect to remain in the remote classroom, introduction of new students to the cohorts will be based on safety measures established by the Department of Health.
+To minimize risk and maintain consistency, the school expects a firm commitment. - K-2 Grade-Specific Information - First day of on-campus instruction: Monday, October 5, 2020 - 9:00am arrival, 2:00pm dismissal - Three grade-level cohorts of 13-18 students will be created and remain together throughout the day and not change classrooms or interact with other cohorts. - 3-5 Grade-Specific Information - First day of on-campus instruction: Wednesday, January 20, 2021 (Purple Cohort) and Thursday, January 21, 2021 (Gold Cohort) - 8:20am arrival, 8:30am tardy bell, 2:10pm dismissal - Hybrid model, in small groups with alternating days of in-person instruction - Monday and Wednesday in-person instruction: Purple Cohort - Tuesday and Thursday in-person instruction: Gold Cohort - Friday: all students in remote instruction - Extended Day Care will not be offered at this time for students in grades 3-5 - 3-5 Grade-Specific Information Updated as of April 13, 2021 - All students in grades 3-5 will return to campus for in-person instruction five days a week, Monday-Friday, starting Monday, April 19 - o 8:20am arrival, 8:30am tardy bell, 2:10pm dismissal - 6-8 Grade-Specific Information - First day of on-campus instruction: Monday, February 8, 2021 (Purple Cohort) and Tuesday, February 9, 2021 (Gold Cohort).